Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 Classification and severity

-• 5 type.
-Early group ventricular extrasystoles (visible on the cardiogram in the first 4/5 of the T wave).
+• Type 5 Early group ventricular extrasystoles (visible on the cardiogram in the first 4/5 of the T wave).
 This is the most dangerous form of ventricular extrasystole, as it often causes life-threatening forms of arrhythmias.

-Classification of ventricular premature beats
+Classification of ventricular extrasystole

-Symptoms of ventricular premature beats
+Symptoms of ventricular extrasystole

 Sometimes patients with functional ventricular extrasystole complain of: